morey-ow/ma3160-fall2023/3160 syllabus.md

 For various reasons, I have abandoned giving timed written exams, for better or worse.

 ## Late work policy
 I don't accept any late work.
-See Brightspace for exact deadlines, but they are generally a week after a learning outcome worksheet being assigned.
+See Brightspace for exact deadlines, but they generally will be a week after the learning outcome worksheet in question is covered and assigned.